DryPeng/clashT/docs/configuration/introduction.md

 ### Inbound

 Inbound is the component that listens on the local end.
 It works by opening a local port and listening for incoming connections.
-When a connection comes in, ClashTTT looks up the rules that are configured in the configuration file, and decides which outbound that the connection should go next.
+When a connection comes in, ClashT looks up the rules that are configured in the configuration file, and decides which outbound that the connection should go next.

 ### Outbound